kohkimakimoto/LaravelMessageBinder/README.md

         return Redirect::to('register')->withErrors($validator);
     }

-    // The `withMessages` method can be used as `withErrors` in a general purpose. return Redirect::to('register')->withMessages(array('default' => 'Success!');
+    // You can use the `withMessages` method like a laravel builtin method `withErrors` in a general purpose. return Redirect::to('register')->withMessages(array('default' => 'Success!');
 });
 ```